-What Is ESG Investing and How Does It Compare?
+What Is ESG Investing and How Does It Compare to Traditional Investing?

-Your money’s important, but so are your principles.
-Is there a way to invest that honors both priorities?
+Your money is important, but so are your principles.
+How can you invest that honors both priorities?

 ESG investing is an approach that tries to invest in companies with positive ethical characteristics while still attempting to earn competitive returns.